carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 ~~~
 {: .output}

-We will use `echo` *One more time* to put the information of out two
+We will use `echo` *One more time* to put the information of our two
 datasets.
 But this time, we will indicate bash that we want to insert
 this new line in the existing `datasets.tsv` with the `>>` option.